supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 6: Data Science Experience
 1. Select **Fabric experience selector icon** (currently set to Data Engineering) on the bottom left of your screen.
 Fabric experience dialog opens.
 2. Select Data Science.
 You will be navigated to the **Data Science Home page**.
-Again, there are foursections.
+Again, there are four sections.
 In the Recommended section, notice the items:

     a. **ML model:** Used to create machine learning models.